RajuHalder/KTaint/README.md

 1. Md.
 Imran Alam, Raju Halder, Harshita Goswami, and Jorge Sousa Pinto.
 K-Taint: An Executable Rewriting Logic Semantics for Taint Analysis in the K Framework.
 Proc. of the 13th International Conference on Evaluation of Novel Approaches to Software Engineering (ENASE '18), Pages 359-366.
 Funchal, Madeira, Portugal, 23-25 Mar 2018.
 SciTePress.

-2. Ros¸u, G., S¸erb˘anut˘a, T.F.: An overview of the k semantic framework.
+2. Rosu, G., Serbanuta, T.F.: An overview of the k semantic framework.
 The Journal of Logic and Algebraic Programming 79(6), 397–434 (2010)

 3. Hunt, S., Sands, D.: On flow-sensitive security types.
 In: Conf.
 Record of the 33rd ACM SIGPLAN-SIGACT Sym. on POPL. pp. 79–90.
 ACM, S. California (2006)